wjk22/dotfiles-nvim/README.md

 ## Windows

-1. Install Neovim with scoop
+1. Install Neovim with scoop and other software
-` scoop intall Neovim
+` scoop intall Neovim gcc git

+2. Copy my files into the correct directory.